ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 Background

-> In 1995, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides set out to redirect all the effort going into building redundant software wheels into some- thing more useful.
+> In 1995, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides set out to redirect all the effort going into building redundant software wheels into something more useful.
 That year, building on the work of Christopher Alexander, Kent Beck, and others, they published Design Patterns: Elements of Reusable Object-Oriented Software.
 The book was an instant hit, with the authors rapidly becoming famous (at least in software engineering circles) as the Gang of Four (GoF).

 Focus on some key questions: